 his choice not only made their devices stand out visually but also tapped into the color pink's association with luxury and modernity, appealing to a tech-savvy audience looking for style as well as substance.
 The pink was complemented by sleek silver and deep charcoal accents, which helped maintain a professional appearance.
 The campaign's success demonstrated that pink, when used thoughtfully, can be a powerful tool in professional 3D designs, capable of conveying a brand's message and attracting the target demographic effectively.

-Minimalistic Pink Phone Display Template
+Minimalistic Pink and Soft Blue Phone Mockup

 Case Study 2: Pink in SME Marketing Campaigns